Each week we're asked 100's of questions on our Slack channel, from "my test is failing, please help" to "I need help convincing my team". Exhibit A:

 Contract testing is not a silver bullet and no two teams are the same: so think about your test strategy, how it applies to you and what you need to get from it.

-Stay tuned for the next article in this Q&A series on "Getting started with contract testing", where we help you answer key questions on navigating the challenges of make contract testing a success in your organisation.
+Our follow up article to this series is "Getting started with contract testing", where we help you answer key questions on navigating the challenges of make contract testing a success in your organisation.

 Resources & Further Reading